 A downside of PayPal has been the fees, which can be complicated and difficult to understand as there are so many of them.
 At least for buying a product online or in-person, PayPal does not charge a fee, nor does it charge for a person-to-person transfer (without seller protection), so you can send some cash to help split a check.

-However, while transferring from a linked bank account does not incur a charge, with an Instant Transfer from a linked debit card, there is a $0.25 (£0.19) charge per transfer (and by the way, it is not so instant, as it takes up to 30 minutes).
+However, while transferring from a linked bank account does not incur a charge, with an Instant Transfer from a linked debit card, there is a transfer fee applied.

 Venmo works via a mobile app on your smartphone, and signing up can be done with your Facebook account, if you prefer.
 Next, you link your bank account or credit card.
 Then you can use the app to send or receive money from other Venmo users, or you can send money via a phone number or email as the app can access your Facebook or phone contacts; and if the recipient is not currently on Venmo they are prompted to create an account.